 Basingstoke

-To commemorate the 200th anniversary of her death, a statue of the novelist was designed and installed at the top of town, in front of the Willis Museum.
+To commemorate the 200th anniversary of her death, a statue of the novelist was designed and installed at the top of town, in front of the Willis Museum which is worth a visit too.

 Southampton